mcd500/ta-ref/docs/preparation.md

 ```

 If you are going to run in a SIM mode (not running in actaul Intel SGX hardware),
-then you can skip the following steps and go to building ta-ref for Intel sgx section.
+then you can skip the following steps and go to building TA-Ref for Intel sgx section.

 ### Build and Install SGX Driver